cy384/ssheven/README.md

 -------
 A modern SSH client for Mac OS 7/8/9.

-Project status: as of 0.8.0 ([see github releases](https://github.com/cy384/ssheven/releases)), a functional SSH client with color terminal emulation, able to login via key or password.
-See roadmap below for upcoming work (i.e., things that aren't done yet).
+Project status: as of 0.8.0 ([see github releases](https://github.com/cy384/ssheven/releases)), a functional SSH client, able to connect via key or password.
+Versions prior to 1.0.0 are alpha/beta quality.

 ![ssheven screenshot](http://www.cy384.com/media/img/ssheven-0.6.1-screenshot.png)